Skip to content

 Architecture Overview

 Inklings is a polyglot modular monolith following Clean Architecture with compile-time layer enforcement via separate Rust crates.
-The core principle: dependencies flow inward — framework and infrastructure layers depend on application and domain, never the reverse.
+Dependencies flow inward: framework and infrastructure depend on application and domain, never the reverse.

-1. Rust owns the domain — All business logic, validation, and data integrity rules live in Rust.
+1. Rust owns the domain.
+All business logic, validation, and data integrity rules live in Rust.
 The TypeScript frontend is a “dumb pipe” that handles only UI/UX behavior.
+The Python sidecar holds the agent runtime but calls into Rust for every workspace-visible operation.

-2. SQLite per workspace — Each workspace is a single SQLite database file (inklings.db).
+2. SQLite per workspace.
+Each workspace is a single SQLite database file (inklings.db) that holds content, structural records, and agent state together.
 Local-first by default, with optional cloud sync via Supabase.
+The separate agents.db of earlier builds has been folded into inklings.db; see Database Schema.

 Pure business entities with zero external dependencies.
 Every struct, enum, and validation rule here is framework-agnostic and infrastructure-agnostic.